Raoodino/Raoodino.github.io/content/authors/admin/_index.md

 ---

 <div style="font-family: 'Verdana', sans-serif; text-align: justify;">
-    <p>I am Jeri, a master student at CMU.
-I am interested in the intersection of information technology and education, digital economy, public policy, and healthcare.</p>
+    <p>I am Jeri, a master student at Carnegie Mellon University, Heinz College, will graduate in May 2024.
+I am interested in exploring the intersection of information  technology and education, digital economy, public policy, and healthcare.</p>
+    <p>I graduated from Beijing Normal University （北京师范大学） in 2022.
+I majored in Management Science, took core courses like Stochastic Process, Operation Research, System Engineering, Time Series Analysis.It was a joint program between the School of Systems Science and the School of Government, so I also learned a lot about finance and management.
+I minor in English Literature, and my favorite course taken was Creative Writing, instructed by <a href = "https://ecs.princeton.edu/people/adeline-heck/" color: green >Dr.Adeline Heck </a>. </p>
     <p>The transition from aspiring software engineer to a researcher was sparked by the integration of AI tools like ChatGPT in our coursework.
-This shift was further solidified by my role as a teaching assistant for core Information Systems courses, prompting me to delve deeper into the role of AI tools in education and how computer science education impacts students from non-CS backgrounds.</p>
+This shift was further solidified by my role as a teaching assistant for core Information Systems courses, prompting me to delve deeper into the role of AI  in education and how computer science education impacts students from non-CS backgrounds.</p>
-    <p>Currently, I am conducting research about Social Good and Learning Analytics at Heinz College.</p>
+    <p>Currently, I am seeking research opportunities about AI and education, computer science education, and learning analytics.</p>
-    <p>My avatar was taken in December 2023 in Airport Mesa, Sedona, Arizona, by my friend <a href="https://stat.illinois.edu/directory/profile/cw80" style="text-decoration: none; color: green;">Chenyang Wang</a></p>
+    <p>My avatar was taken in December 2023 in Airport Mesa, Sedona, Arizona, by my friend <a href="https://stat.illinois.edu/directory/profile/cw80" style="text-decoration: none; color: green;">Chenyang Wang</a>.</p>
 </div>